Jules Haley – Individual and Relationship Counsellor and Supervisor, Worthing / Brighton / Online

-I work with adults (18+) who have a range of life experiences and people who may find it more difficult to access counselling and therapy, including those who may be struggling with or who want to discuss their drug and alcohol use, people who want to explore their sexuality and gender and those in non-monogamous or poly-amorous relationships.
-I work with individuals who are gay, queer, bi, straight, pan, kink, asexual, sexuality questioning and all genders including trans, intersex, cis, non-binary, genderqueer, agender and gender questioning people.
-I am committed to providing an inclusive, welcoming, safe and confidential space.
+I work with adults (18+) who have a range of life experiences and people who may find it more difficult to access counselling and therapy, including those who may be struggling with their alcohol use, people who want to explore their sexuality and gender, those in consensual non-monogamous or poly relationships or those with a history of complex trauma and abuse.
+I work with people who are gay, queer, bi, straight, pan, kink, asexual, sexuality questioning and all genders including trans, intersex, cis, non-binary, genderqueer, agender and gender questioning.
+I use the pronouns ‘she/they’ and I am committed to providing an inclusive, welcoming, safe and confidential space.

 You may not be sure why you are feeling drawn to counselling but something may not feel quite right now in your life, you may not know what you are looking for or who you are and how to be, or it could be that you have a specific issue.
-Life experiences such as relationships, family, health, work, loss, trauma, feeling different, being marginalised and injustice can all cause differing levels of pain, confusion and anxiety.
-We can explore these feelings at your pace, perhaps you are feeling sad, isolated, or angry or may not be sure about what is going on for you or may even find defining ‘a you’ difficult.
-It may be that you want to find new ways to understand and cope with anxiety or insomnia to help you manage each day.
+I have experience of working with a whole range of life experiences and concerns such as relationships, family, health / chronic illness, work, loss, trauma, feeling different, neurodiversity, being marginalised and injustice which can all cause differing levels of pain, confusion and anxiety.
+We can explore these feelings at your pace, perhaps you are feeling sad, isolated, or angry or may not be sure about what is going on for you or may find defining who you are difficult.
+It may be that you want to find new ways to understand and cope with the challenges in your life.

 How I work

 I offer a type of therapy called ‘Person-Centred’.
 It is a non-medical, non-judgmental, non-directive approach to therapy.
 I offer a genuinely accepting, empathic and safe space for us to explore your feelings, experiences, thoughts and memories.
-I will not direct, advise or guide you but together we can explore your world and gain an understanding about what it means for you and how that may affect your next steps in life.
-I also can refer to alcohol and drug services where required (if and when you choose and are ready) and work with you while you prepare for or are on a drug and alcohol programme whether that is abstaining, reducing, detox or rehab.
+A space to bring ‘the good, bad and ugly’ – all of it at your pace – so your world can be safely explored together and we can gain an understanding about what it means for you and how that may affect your next steps in life.